blbadger/blbadger.github.io/polynomial-roots.md

 Instead, realizing that any polynomial with rational coefficients may be factored into some constant times a new polynomial with integer coefficients, we can determine if our equation has a root in $\Bbb Q$, the rational numbers.
 This is because for any rational root of $a(x)$, $s/t$, in smallest terms then in the notation above $s \lvert a_0$ and $t \lvert a_n$.
 But the only $s/t$ which satisfies these conditions is 1, and by substituting $x=1$ it can clearly be seen that this value is not a root of $x^5-x-1$.

 Therefore $x^5-x-1$ does not have any roots in $\Bbb Q$, and necessarily cannot be factored into a smaller polynomial of integer (or rational) values.
+But can we make a radical expression for any of these roots?
+Radicals are generally not elements of $\Bbb Q$, and so ruling out rational roots does not rule out the possibility that any root may be expressable as a finite number of integers and their roots.

-Now it turns out that neither can we construct all the roots for this equation with radicals (which are not in $\Bbb Q$ either) because the corresponding Galois group to this polynomial is $S_5$, the permutations of five elements.
-This is to say that no finite addition of radicals can extend $\Bbb Q$ to the field of roots of our equation, and therefore no finite expression of with the terms desired may be constructed for the roots of this equation.
+The answer to this, too, is no: it turns out that neither can we construct all the roots for this equation with radicals.
+This is because the corresponding Galois group to this polynomial is $S_5$, the group of permutations of five elements.
+Which is to say that no finite addition of radicals can extend $\Bbb Q$ to the field of roots of our equation, and therefore no finite expression of with the terms desired may be constructed for the roots of this equation.

 Let's explore where roots are found with Newton's method in the complex plane, ie for $z^5-z-1$.
 With a scale of  $(-1.85, 2.15)$ for the real values on the horizontal axis and $(-1.86i, 2.14i)$ on the vertical (using our original color map),